elifesciences-publications/LocScale/README.md

 ## LocScale – reference-based density scaling for improved local contrast in cryo-EM maps
 ---

-Locscale is a density scaling (sharpening) procedure to enhance interpretability of cryo-EM density maps
+Locscale is a density scaling (sharpening) procedure that aims to enhance interpretability of cryo-EM density maps

 LocScale is developed in the Sachse lab at EMBL by [Arjen Jakobi](@jakobi) and [Carsten Sachse](@sachse).
 <br>